math-club-donostia/math-club-donostia.github.io/source/index.rst

 What we do
 ++++++++++++++++++

-We organize regular meetings (around 2-3 hours weekly) to solve tricky (olympiad-style) mathematical problems, talk about mathematics beyond the school program, and also watch and discuss popular science :ref:`videos <sec-video>`.
+We organize regular meetings (around 2-3 hours every weeekend) to solve tricky (olympiad-style) mathematical problems, talk about mathematics beyond the school program, and also watch and discuss popular science :ref:`videos <sec-video>`.
 The difficulty level (and language, upon possibility) is adjusted individually to each participant.
 However, our main goal is not (only) to win an olympiad.